 The information we learn along the way is different for each homeschooling parent.
 Regretfully, the things I didn’t know when I started, might be things you learned long before day one.
 For instance, I had no idea I was free to change up the routine in my homeschooling day.
 In fact, I believed I had to be up at the same hour every day, just as if my daughter was catching the bus, and we had to work with as few breaks as possible until everything on my planner page was checked off.
-The good news is, the more involved I got with other homeschoolers and groups, the more I learned from those who had “been there, done that,” and that’s exactly what I want to offer you today.
+The good news is, the more involved I got with other homeschooling families and homeschool support groups, the more I learned from those who had “been there, done that,” and that’s exactly what I want to offer you today.

-Here are a few things I wish I had known when I started homeschooling
+Here are a few things I wish I had known when I started homeschooling.

-Work More On Relationship Than Academics
+Work More On Relationship Than Academics During Your Homeschooling Journey

 In the beginning, there were tears every day when math class rolled around, which created great conflict between the two of us.
 I quickly learned to put that class last so that when she had a melt-down and I lost my cool, we could part ways for the rest of the day.
 The truth is, I couldn’t have been more wrong!
 That early train of thought led to a complete stalling of any forward momentum we had going on with math.
 It also strained our relationship and we were going nowhere fast.

 I found we were using an approach to math that was completely foreign to her.
-And there in the fourth grade, we went all the way back to first-grade basics to “start all over.”
+And there in the fourth grade, we went all the way back to first-grade elementary school basics to “start all over.”
 What I quickly found was that there were gigantic gaps in her understanding of math.
 Simple things she should have learned in those earlier grades, she apparently hadn’t.
 Once we learned those, she was off and running.
 But I would never have found out if I hadn’t taken the time to prioritize our relationship above academics.
 One thing truly does lead to another in homeschool!

-All Subjects Are Not Everyday Subjects
+All Subjects Are Not Everyday Subjects While Homeschooling

 Especially in the early years, covering every single subject every single day isn’t always the best option.
 It’s best to use these very important years to focus on reading, writing, and math.
 Learning how to read, dictate, spell, and figure basic numbers are building blocks on which everything else can be mortared into place.
 For instance, if you teach these three basic concepts every day, you can spend a couple of days working on less tangible subjects such as history or civics, every other day.

-Desks and Supplies Are Not Always Necessary
+Desks and Supplies Are Not Always Necessary in Homeschooling

-As I mentioned earlier, I thought I had to stick to the same routine as public school to make it as “real” as possible.
+As I mentioned earlier, I thought I had to stick to the same routine as a public school to make it as “real” as possible.
 What I didn’t realize - as many parents don’t, whether homeschooling or not - is that children are constantly learning.
 Even when they’re playing, they are taking in information, trying new things, learning what works and what doesn’t, and getting a firmer grasp on life in general.
 If this isn’t learning, I don’t know what is.

 Desks and books are fine.
 Teaching from a teacher’s manual has its place.
-But to lock yourself and your child into schoolwork for eight hours a day is a perfect recipe for burnout.
+But to lock yourself and your child into schoolwork for full-time eight hours a day is a perfect recipe for burnout.
 And it doesn’t take very long to get there either.
 If you finish with “time to spare” just remember to record some of what you see them learning on their own.
-For those using the unschool method, this can be an art all to itself.
+For those using the unschooling method, this can be art all to itself.
 If you have the opportunity to learn from an unschooler’s experiences in this way, I would encourage you to take full advantage of it.

-You Have To Stay Committed
+You Have To Stay Committed While Homeschooling

 Purpose it in your heart and mind, right from the beginning, that you are NOT going to quit.
 Believe me, when math meltdowns are going on, it can be terribly tempting.
 But just when you feel like giving up, the tide will turn, as they always do.
 Especially if you’ve already made that commitment to yourself and to your child.
 Sometimes it helps to create, as I did, a page in your planner, or a note to stick on your wall, a kind of “pledge” to start each homeschool year.
-It’s a perfect piece to look back on when even a kempt appearance is no longer possible and you’ve gone just about as far as you can go.
+It’s a perfect piece to look back on when even a kept appearance is no longer possible and you’ve gone just about as far as you can go.

 And you can.
 You will.
 If you’ve made that commitment, it’s easier to do so.
 Think of it as a long-term goal.
 If it’s important, you always set up short-term goals as stepping stones towards the “big picture.”
 It’s easier to look across the years towards graduation if you have smaller bits to look at as well.
 What do you want to accomplish in the first three years?
 Or in the second three years?
 Do NOT undertake thinking about what the high school years will be like unless you are currently homeschooling an eighth-grader.
 There are just too many things that can change.
 No, working on the “here and now” will help keep your head clear, your feet planted, and your heart much lighter.